403-html/testing-arsenal/README.md

 ### Builder Pattern

 Use the builder pattern to create complex test data objects in a flexible and readable manner.
 This is particularly useful when dealing with optional or conditional properties.
-Your existing example is a good implementation.
 Ensure the builder interacts with your encapsulated API client for creating resources.

-Example:
+Here's good example of it, to build user:

 ```typescript
 // user-builder.ts